graphile/graphile.github.io/src/pages/news/postgraphile-version-4-5.md

 ### New Feature: Explain in Graph*i*QL

 The headline feature in 4.5 is the addition of the new Explain feature in Graph*i*QL, visible by using the `--allow-explain` flag.
-In Graph*i*QL you'll see a new section in your return statement, plus new panel on the right which will show what the executed query is in a prettier format.
+In Graph*i*QL you'll see a new section in your return statement, plus new panel on the right which will show executed query in a readable format.

 <div class="tc">
 <img alt="Demo of the new GraphiQL Explain feature in PostGraphile" src="/images/graphiqlexplainbutton.png" />